Creating a Visually Appealing Background for Your Telehealth Practice

 Lesser no-shows

-Since telehealth means people don't have to leave their homes to receive patient care, no-shows have significantly reduced.
+Since telehealth means people don't have to leave their homes to visit a physical office or clinic to receive patient care, no-shows have significantly reduced.
 Patients no longer have to worry about transport, getting time off work, or finding childcare, and as a result, are much more likely to attend all of their appointments.

 Fewer out-of-network transfers